15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Guest communication platforms

-Why They Stand Out: Their deep integration with the broader travel ecosystem provides hotels with unparalleled distribution reach and connectivity with global distribution systems.
-Amadeus' solutions are designed to meet the evolving expectations of hotel guests, particularly regarding digital convenience and personalized service.
+Why they stand out: Their deep integration with the broader travel system gives hotels unmatched distribution reach and connectivity with global distribution systems.
+Amadeus' solutions are designed to meet the evolving expectations of hotel guests, particularly around digital convenience and personalized service.

 8. Revinate